Financial Aid – Awards – Scholarships

 Art Merit Scholarship

-Students planning to enter The University of Mississippi as art or art history majors may be considered for Art Merit Scholarships (in various amounts up to $2500) to be awarded for eight consecutive semesters (not including summer).
+Students planning to enter The University of Mississippi as art or art history majors may be considered for Art Merit Scholarship (in various amounts up to $3000) to be awarded for eight consecutive semesters (not including summer).
 Non-resident recipients will be granted a partial waiver of non-resident fees.
 Those students who apply for the Art Merit Scholarships are automatically considered for the Hollingsworth Scholarship.
-Individuals who to apply for Art Merit Scholarships should contact the Department of Art.
+Individuals who to apply for Art Merit Scholarship should contact The Department of Art & Art History.